 The height at which the deities should be kept should again be decided based on your preference.
 Do you prefer to stand or sit while praying?
 But then you are not the only one praying in your home.
 Ecah members of the family will have their own preference.
 For the senior citizens it would be comfortable to sit and pray while for the young generation in rush, prayer just means bowing the head.
 Balance it off by placing the deities in such a height that it will comfortable to pray in either ways sitting or standing.
 The preferred height for it is 1 foot 6 inches from ground.

 Your devotion matters not the size.
-Size your pooja space according to the availability of the space.
+According to Kerala Vasthu, room sizes for mandir may differ but that should not be a concern and you can easily size your pooja space according to the availability of the space.
 It could a whole room or a niche of the wall; a pooja space can also be created in a corner.
 Be innovative and create a pooja space within a room.
 If space is constrained, make it so beautiful that it becomes a part of the décor.
 Just make sure that the platform where you keep the deities should preferably be of stone.
 It is easy to clean and the stone surface doesn’t get stained from oil.